adupo/csc4330/README.md

 ----------------------------------
 - Must research the practicality of creating a text editor from scratch.
 - Must start to assign meet up dates
-- Must delegate who will be in charge of what - Current Wilson want back end and the rest of us are unsure about our positions.
+- Must delegate who will be in charge of what - Current Wilson want back-end and the rest of us are unsure about our positions.
 - Discuss a time to meet up after class and have a standing time to meet so we can work more on this project